dustin-scott/testing-stack/game-backlog/README.md

 # game-backlog
-A testing project with a backend and a fronend, in docker.
+A testing project with a backend and a frontend, in docker.

 #Start